tijlleenders/ZinZen-user-talk/_posts/2021-11-04-App-update.md

 [Read more...](https://blog.zinzen.me/2021/11/04/App-update.html)

 First off, a big 🙏**THANK YOU**🙏 for the 💪 work done by all the testers and interviewees!
-ZinZen doesn't do much yet - but your feedback is valuable!
+ZinZen® doesn't do much yet - but your feedback is valuable!

 ## Visible updates
 - **✨Offline-first✨ is here!**